-Based on the information provided to the Company as at 12 September 2012, approximately 11.68% of the issued ordinary shares of the Company was held in the hands of the public as defined in the Listing Manual Section B: Rules of Catalist of the Singapore Exchange Securities Trading Limited (the "Rules of Catalist").
-Accordingly, Rule 723 of the Rules of Catalist has been complied with.
+Based on the information provided to the Company as at 11 September 2013, approximately 16.97% of the issued ordinary shares of the Company was held in the hands of the public as defined in the Listing Manual of the Singapore Exchange Securities Trading Limited.
+Accordingly, Rule 723 of the Listing Manual has been complied with.

 This Appendix is circulated to shareholders of Oxley Holdings Limited (the "Company") together with the Company's Annual Report.
-Its purpose is to explain to shareholders the rationale and provide information to shareholders for the proposed renewal of the Shareholders' Mandate (as defined in this Appendix) to be tabled at the Annual General Meeting of the Company to be held on Tuesday, 30 October 2012 at 10.00 am at the Raffles Lounge (Level 2) of Raffles Country Club at 450 Jalan Ahmad Ibrahim, Singapore 639932.
+Its purpose is to explain to shareholders the rationale and provide information to shareholders for the proposed renewal of the Shareholders' Mandate (as defined in this Appendix) to be tabled at the Annual General Meeting of the Company to be held on Monday, 14 October 2013 at 10.30 am at the Raffles Lounge (Level 2) of Raffles Country Club at 450 Jalan Ahmad Ibrahim, Singapore 639932.